Trilarion/opensourcegames/entries/skrupel-tribute_compilation.md

 - Code language: PHP, JavaScript
 - Code license: GPL-2.0

+Web-based cross between amazing games like, VGAPlanets, Ascendancy an for example Master of Orion.
 Many code comments and variable names in German.

 See also https://github.com/sepplsche/skrupel, https://github.com/skrupel